Rory Parata: Connacht

 Parata played for the Munster under-18 clubs team, but moved to Irish rivals Connacht at under-19 level.
 He joined the Connacht academy ahead of the 2013–14 season.
 With the move to the west of Ireland, Parata also joined All-Ireland League team Galwegians.
 While he was playing with Galwegians, the club won successive promotions, ending up in Division 1A.

 Parata's first senior appearance for Connacht came in a preseason friendly against Wasps in August 2013.
 He did not feature for the senior team in his first two years in the academy, but featured for the second tier side, the Connacht Eagles, in the British and Irish Cup.
 In the 2013–14 competition, Parata started three games, was named on the bench for two and didn't feature in the other.
-In the following season he played in two of the British and Irish Cup games, one of these appearances coming as a start, and also played for the Eagles in a friendly with the German national team in January 2015.
+In the following season he played in two of the British and Irish Cup games, one of these appearances coming as a start, and also played for the Eagles in a friendly with the Germany national team in January 2015.

-In the 2015–16 preseason Parata made his first start for Connacht, featuring against Grenoble, Castres and Munster in friendly matches.
+In the 2015–16 preseason, Parata made his first start for Connacht, featuring against Grenoble, Castres and Munster in friendly matches.
 With first choice centre Robbie Henshaw away at the 2015 Rugby World Cup, Parata made his competitive debut for Connacht in the opening game of the 2015–16 Pro12, starting against the Newport Gwent Dragons on 4 September 2015.
 He made his first European appearance just over two months later, when he featured in Connacht's opening 2015–16 Challenge Cup fixture.
 Parata scored a try in the game away to Russian side Enisei-STM, which took place in the team's Siberian base of Krasnoyarsk.
 During the course of the season, he played a total of 12 Pro12 games and six in the Challenge Cup.

 It was announced in December 2016 that Parata had signed a senior contract with Connacht, becoming a full member of the province's first team squad in the 2016–17 season.
 He played fewer games in that season, making five appearances in the 2016–17 Pro12 and three in the Champions Cup.
 In April 2017, it was announced that Parata would leave the province at the end of the season.